ojotuno/rt/README.md

 ## Usage
 Everything you need is a recipe file to give intructions about what you want to do.
-When calling RT with and .rt, .tar.gz or .zip file as argumen, it will uncompress and search for a a file named "install", this files should contains the recipe.
+When calling RT with and .rt, .tar.gz or .zip file as argument it will extract the file and will search for the _install_ file.

 ### How to call rt